react-native-community/discussions-and-proposals/proposals/0634-metro-esm-support.md

 The unstable `experimentalImportSupport: true` flag in Metro enables built-in ESM support similar to Babel's (notably, with the same `__esModule: true` interop) that solves the above problems.
 This has been in use at Meta for the last few years.
 This proposal aims to make this the default behaviour in Metro in a way that is least disruptive.

-Any change to the semantics and ordering of module initialisation is breaking, so this proposal also includes an opt-out mechanism and warnings when the build is misconfigured.
+Any change to the semantics and ordering of module initialisation is theoretically breaking, so this proposal also includes an opt-out mechanism and warnings when the build is misconfigured.

 ## Detailed design